uf-mil/mil/NaviGator/gnc/navigator_controller/nodes/README.md

 The model reference used here is a boat with the same inertia and thrusters as our actual boat, but drag that is such that the terminal velocities achieved are those specified by self.vel_max_body.
-This vitual boat moves with ease (no disturbances) directly to the desired waypoint goal.
+This virtual boat moves with ease (no disturbances) directly to the desired waypoint goal.
 The controller then tries to make the real boat track this "prescribed ideal" motion.